 October brings changing leaves, cooler temps, candy and costumes.
 It also brings availability of the flu vaccine and flu shot clinics.
 Thinking of delaying or skipping your flu shot this year?
+Experts say with COVID-19 still a concern, getting a flu shot is more important than ever.
 Here are 10 of the most common myths you might be hearing—and the facts to convince you otherwise so you can stay healthy this flu season.

 Fact: Negative.
 There are actually quite a few things you can do—starting with getting your annual flu shot as soon as the vaccine becomes available.
 In fact, the Centers for Disease Control and Prevention (CDC) says this is the single most important thing you can do to fight the flu.
 After your shot, here are the CDC’s additional recommended steps to take during flu season for prevention:

 - If you get sick, stay home for at least 24 hours after your fever is gone and limit contact with others to stop the spread of illness.

 - Cover your nose and mouth when you cough or sneeze with a tissue—then throw it away and wash your hands.

 - Wash your hands often with soap and water.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid spreading germs by not touching your eyes, nose and mouth.

 - Regularly clean and disinfect surfaces and objects at home, work and school.